T is a drug with antibiotic properties and belongs to the group of tetracyclines.

 It should not be administered in patients with moderate or severe renal insufficiency.

-In several investigations it has been shown that tetracyclines reduce the activity of prothrombin in plasma, so that patients taking anticoagulants may require a reduction in the anticoagulant dose.
+Several investigations have shown that tetracyclines reduce prothrombin activity in plasma, so patients taking anticoagulants may require a reduction in the dose.

-The absorption of tetracyclines will decrease with the effect of antacids containing calcium, aluminum or magnesium, as well as preparations containing iron.
+The absorption of tetracyclines will decrease with the effect of antacids containing calcium, aluminum, or magnesium and preparations containing iron.

 It has also been reported that fatal renal toxicity is caused by the concomitant use of tetracycline and methoxyflurane.